fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/meeting-transcription-captions.md

 For details on how your organizers can create human-generated captions, see [Use CART captions in a Microsoft Teams meeting](https://support.microsoft.com/office/2dd889e8-32a8-4582-98b8-6c96cf14eb47).

-## Live translated captions
+## Live translated captions (Teams Premium)

 Live translated captions allow your users to see captions translated into the language they’re most comfortable with.
 By default, live captions are displayed in the language spoken during a meeting or event.
 For town halls, organizers can pre-select up to 6 languages for attendees to use during the event.
 With a Teams Premium license, this limit increases to 10 languages.
+The meeting or event organizer must have a Teams Premium license for attendees to use live translated captions.

 To turn on Live translated captions, you must set **Live captions** to **'Off, but organizers and co-organizers can turn them on'** in the corresponding meeting policy in the Teams admin center.
 To turn off Live translated captions, set **Live captions** to **Off**.